sswam/allemande/doc/nsfw/bdsm/bdsm.md

 ## Rules for the BDSM zone

-- This area is strictly for adults only.
+- This area is strictly for approved adults only.
 - CSAM is illegal and not allowed in the app.
 This includes text chat and image generation.
 - Role-playing around other illegal activities is allowed, but promoting illegal activities in real life is not allowed.
 - Hate speech in a private fantasy role-playing context might be permissible, but is to be avoided in this semi-public room.